 15%- Sermon preparation as well as preaching/teaching evaluation with Pastor Wallace

 10%- Attending Deacon meetings, Trustee meetings, Missions Committee meetings, and staff meetings

 - Papers will be required at the conclusion of each month on the specific topics covered

-- Interns will read approximately 30 books as part of this pastoral internship.
-(Click to see list of books)
+- Interns will read approximately 30-40 books as part of this pastoral residency.

 - Pastoral interns will have opportunities to preach in each of the church’s primary gathering times, as well as in various small group settings.